Backup Microsoft Office Before Reformatting Hard Drive

 Q: My hard drive is not working correctly, and I need to back up a lot of Microsoft Office files.
 Which are the ways to make a backup?

-Most users are not used to making a backup of their files because it is not a common practice for them and they place their trust in the disk where the information is stored, which is understandable because this type of devices has a useful life of quite a few years.
+Most users are not used to making a backup of their files because it is not a common practice for them and they place their trust in the disk where the information is stored, which is understandable because this type of device has a useful life of quite a few years.
 On the other hand, they forget that hard drives can fail at any time due to various factors, so it is highly recommended and almost protocol-based, to back up all your files, including Microsoft Office files.

 Part 2: Why You Need to Backup Microsoft Office?

 - Security: Having a backup of your Microsoft Office documents automatically allows you to not worry about what could happen to your original files, having a copy of them gives you a margin of error in case you delete them by mistake, or they get corrupted.

-Practicality: If you perform an online backup (commonly on "clouds" services), you will keep your documents updated and backed up without the need for an extra device, which prevents you from taking care of that gadget and without worrying that it may fail.
-The only detail is that this type of services has a storage limit, if you need more, a fixed monthly rent is usually charged.
+- Practicality: If you perform an online backup (commonly on "clouds" services), you will keep your documents updated and backed up without the need for an extra device, which prevents you from taking care of that gadget and without worrying that it may fail.
+The only detail is that this type of service has a storage limit, if you need more, a fixed monthly rent is usually charged.